alfa7158/SARSCoV2-EU/README.md

 This project was started as result of the fact that I enjoy reading and learning about public health as well as the fact that it is related to what I have studied in the university.
-These realities led me think about creating an app that holds everything that is related to covid-19specially with the fact of how the virus is spreading around the world.Besides how the project was started, in creating this project, I tookmultiple steps.
+These realities led me think about creating an app that holds everything that is related to covid-19 specially with the fact of how the virus is spreading around the world.Besides how the project was started, in creating this project, I tookmultiple steps.
 These steps are deigning the app on figma before implementing anything in the android studio, writing lists of features